How To Grow A Mango Seed In Water

 Read more

-Once the root and shoot have grown to about 6 inches in height, consider transferring the seedling to soil.
+Once the root and shoot have grown to about 6 inches in height, you consider transferring the seedling to soil.

 Read more